solo-io/gloo/docs/content/guides/graphql/stitching.md

 ## Querying the stitched service

-Based on the stitched service, Gloo Edge generates the following schema definition, which incorporates all the types and queries from each of the respective services.
+Based on the stitched service, Gloo Gateway generates the following schema definition, which incorporates all the types and queries from each of the respective services.

 Clients can query the stitched service.
-In the background, Gloo Edge uses this schema to create the requests to the stitched service, and then stitches the responses back together into one response to the client.
+In the background, Gloo Gateway uses this schema to create the requests to the stitched service, and then stitches the responses back together into one response to the client.

 {{< tabs >}}
 {{< tab name="Query" codelang="yaml">}}